 Teton Pass Ski Resort is a ski area located in the state of Montana in USA.
 The resort is in the town of Choteau, MT.

 Teton Pass is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Teton Pass Ski Resort.
+Unfortunately, none of those passes work with Teton Pass Ski Resort.
 To purchase season passes, you'll need to visit Teton Pass's website.

 Teton Pass Mountain Resort Terrain Overview